 Bruce makes his bow

 1981 - Bruce Grobbelaar made his first reds appearance in our 3-0 win at Zürich.
 Kenny Dalglish and Ray Kennedy netted, with Phil Neal converting a penalty.
 The game was due to be played the day before, but torrential rain had made the pitch unplayable.

-1947 – Recent reds boss Roy Hodgson was born in Croydon.
+1947 – Former reds boss Roy Hodgson was born in Croydon.
 He arrived from Fulham in July 2010, only leading us to thirteen victories in his 31 games matches in charge, leaving “by mutual consent” six months later.

 2010 – Ex-reds midfielder Kevin MacDonald was appointed Caretaker Manager of Aston Villa after Martin O’Neill’s sudden departure.
 He took charge of them for seven games until Gérard Houllier’s arrival.

 Quick off the mark

 2006 - Craig Bellamy and Mark González both scored on their reds debuts as we came from behind to beat Maccabi Haifa 2-1 in the first leg of our Champions League qualifier at Anfield.
 This was the first time a pair of debutants had scored since a 3-0 defeat of Bury in August 1928, with Jermaine Pennant also making his official reds bow as Sami Hyypiä played his fiftieth game in the competitions for the reds.

 Fabio starts out